mbalali63/Linear-System-Of-Equations-Solver/Readme.md

 2025-28-3:
 The initial revision, will be pushed.
 Initial implementation of the linear system, via struct, is completed. the gauss-sidel method is also implemented.
 Few improvments are required.
 The prompts, must also be improved, in next revision.

+2025-29-3:
+The sparse matrix operation functions are added, but still not working properly, and need debugging.